boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    to the customers but are not explicitly underpinned end to end across the transport network.

-   A variation on the scheme is that Flex-Algo, defined in
-   {{?I-D.ietf-lsr-flex-algo}}, is used, for example one Flex-Algo could use latency-based metrics and another Flex-Algo could use the IGP metric.
-There would be a many-to-one mapping of slices to Flex- Algos.
+   A variation on the scheme is that Flex-Algo {{?I-D.ietf-lsr-flex-algo}} is used.
+For example one Flex-Algo could use latency-based metrics and another Flex-Algo could use the IGP metric.
+There would be a many-to-one mapping of network slices to Flex- Algos.

    While Scheme 1 is technically feasible, it is vulnerable to